nipunbatra/blog-old/_posts/2021-06-14-setup-ipad.md

 * WorkingCopy App
 * vim (in a-Shell)
 * Textastic
+* Typewriter for Markdown — is an editor only for markdown but gives a nice quick preview.
+The image below shows the screenshot from Typewriter for Markdown app.

 # Setting Linux/Mac machine and iPad for Python programming (via Jupyter notebooks)